Melissa McBride

 Melissa Suzanne McBride (born May 23, 1965) is an American actress.
-Her breakout role was Carol Peletier on the AMC series The Walking Dead (2010–2022).
+She made her acting debut in 1993, and went onto appear in Walker, Texas Ranger (1997) and Dawson's Creek (1998).
+In 2007, she also starred in the film The Mist (2007).
+Her breakout role was Carol Peletier on the AMC series The Walking Dead (2010–2022), and later the series' spinoff The Walking Dead: Daryl Dixon (2023–present).
 She has garnered critical acclaim and received multiple awards and nominations for her role on the show.
-Originally cast in a minor role, McBride's role expanded over time to a main cast member and as of 2020, she is the second billed cast member in the opening credits of the show, and one of only two cast members to appear in every season (the other being Norman Reedus).
+Originally cast in a minor role, McBride's role expanded over time to a main cast member and, from 2020, she was the second billed cast member in the opening credits of the show, and one of only two cast members to appear in every season (the other being Norman Reedus).

 Early life

 McBride was born in Lexington, Kentucky, to parents John Leslie McBride and Suzanne Lillian (née Sagley).
 Her father owned his own business, and her mother studied at the historic Pasadena Playhouse.
 She had three siblings: John Michael, Neil Allen, and Melanie Suzanne.

 Career

 McBride began her acting career in 1991, appearing in several television commercials for clients such as Rooms To Go; she was also a spokeswoman for Ford.
 She made her series television debut in a 1993 episode of ABC legal drama series Matlock, and later guest-starred in several other television drama series, including In the Heat of the Night; American Gothic; Profiler; Walker, Texas Ranger; and Dawson's Creek.
 In the last, she played Nina – a film buff who charms Dawson after his breakup with Jen – in the Season 1 episode "Road Trip" (1998) – and in 2003 returned to the series finale playing a different character.

 In the 1990s, McBride had supporting roles in several made-for-television movies, such as Her Deadly Rival (1995) opposite Annie Potts and Harry Hamlin, Close to Danger (1997) with Rob Estes, Any Place But Home (1997), and Pirates of Silicon Valley (1999).
 In 1996, she appeared on the CBS miniseries A Season in Purgatory, based on Dominick Dunne's eponymous 1993 novel.
 From 2000 to 2010, she worked as a film and commercial casting director in Atlanta, Georgia and starred in several short films.
 In 2007, director Frank Darabont cast McBride as the "woman with the kids at home" in the ensemble-cast science-fiction horror film The Mist, alongside Thomas Jane, Laurie Holden, and Marcia Gay Harden.
 McBride was in contention for a bigger role in the film but did not want to take a significant amount of time away from her job as a casting director.
 The following year, she appeared in the Lifetime television movie Living Proof.

 In 1996, McBride acted alongside both Martin Sheen and Ramon Estevez in the music video for country music group Diamond Rio's single It's All In Your Head.